Research Centers & Labs

 - Research workspace

-The anthropology department has two lab spaces dedicated to the teaching of courses.
-These spaces allow the department to offer courses that provide students with a hands-on learning experience.
+We have two lab spaces dedicated to the teaching of courses.
+These spaces allow us to offer courses that provide students with a hands-on learning experience.
 Students have the opportunity to explore scientific methods used by anthropologists and directly learn about course concepts.
 For example, students can make abstract concepts concrete by working with cast collections of hominins, or archaeological artifacts.